mupfdev/Ashfall/linux/README.md

 This files are for demonstration purposes only.
-For anyone who is interested how Ashfall is working behind the curtain.
+Intended for anyone who is interested how Ashfall is working behind the curtain.